luisgizirian/augmented-driving/README.md

 # Augmented Driving

 We'll get there eventually, but it'll take baby steps (sources) to do so.
-The first source, will bd Traffic Sign Recognition.
+The first source, will be Traffic Sign Recognition.
 For it, we'll try a hypothesis to mimic the human learning and inference processes.
 Shall such technique work, will suppose a leap forward for AGI (Artificisll General Intelligence) field evolution, bringing down significantly learning time and energy needs.

 ## Our learning hypothesis: Light Learning for Object Recognition & Tracking